Shriever/Flash-Cards/README.md

 A Flash Card Project made with OOP in JS.

-This project is a variation of Traversy Media's Booklist project - https://www.youtube.com/watch?v=JaMCxVWtW58
+This project is a variation of [Traversy Media's Booklist project](https://www.youtube.com/watch?v=JaMCxVWtW58).

 It allows for quite a bit of interactivity from the user creating simple flash cards.